chrisballinger/prosody-modules/mod_http_upload/README.markdown

 configure ports, HTTP Host names etc.

 The module can either be configured as a component or added to an existing host or component.
-Possible configurration variants are as
+Possible configuration variants are as
 follows:

 Component